2025-09-14

 However, since I always store the original negatives as .NEF, they were full color when pulled-up in the editor.
 Vaguely disappointing, but easily changed back.

 Finally, Paint Shop Pro's B&W conversion seems flat.
 In the real world, there are different kinds of black and white films and printing papers.
-Editors often have plugins to simulate those other techniques.
+Photo Editors have plugins to simulate those other techniques.
 For example, I would like to learn how to make the image look like a Gelatin print.
-Alas, PSP is weak in this area.
+PSP is deficient in this area.
 Your comments welcome.

 Related articles: